alberdilab/isms_probe_design/README.md

 #### 2.1 Genome-level targets

 Using the `create_target.py` script, create target files to design probes to detect each genome.
-The scripts generate a targets GTF file from the FASTA sequence file.
+The script generates a targets GTF file from the FASTA sequence file.

 ```
 conda activate isms_probe_design_env